mohammadalsukaibi/Evaluate-a-news-article-with-Natural-Language-Processing-master/README.md

 # Evaluate News Article With NLP

-This project is a project allows the user to use the aylien api by pasting any type of url to get information about it.
+## project objective

+the aim of the project is to build a web tool that allows the users to run natural language processing on articles using the aulien api.

 ## Getting started